borkdude/respeced/README.md

 ## What is respeced?

 This library provides various functions and macros around `clojure.spec.test.alpha`.
 This library fully supports Clojure, ClojureScript and self-hosted ClojureScript.
-Typically this library is used in testing.
+Typically this library is used for verifying specs in testing.

 ## API